 Johnson, who was born in Chicago, IL, played twice for the Chicago White Sox.
-The second time was in 1921-23, when there were opportunities on the team after the Black Sox scandal opened up some spots.
+The second time was from 1921-1923, when there were opportunities on the team after the Black Sox Scandal opened up some spots.

 He is not to be confused with a later Ernie Johnson.